 The Curve Fire mentioned above would place the area off-limits for several years.
 However, it would appear the spirits of the Major family still very much reside in the area.
 If only for those few moments each year.
 If we believe that ghosts and ghost sightings are the result of some kind of capturing of energy, particularly around the point of death, then perhaps the sightings of the Majors, taking into account the savage end to their lives, is reasonable enough to understand.
 However, although we understand the relevance of the date (in terms of it being the anniversary of the incident) what in terms of energy, in nature, and the universe around us, is significant to bring that energy back to the front so that the family “appear” on that specific cycle?

-Check out the video below which looks at some of the strange disappearances discussed above.
+Check out the video below which looks at some of the strange disappearances similar to those discussed above.

 Copyright & Republishing Policy